Gabriele-Zini/js-biglietto-treno/README.md

 }
 ```

-3. set conditions and message in case of user input error only for negative age value with the function: conditionAge().
+3. set conditions and message in case of user input error only for negative age value or age value > 123 with the function: conditionAge().

 ```javascript
 // age condition